 Swinging away from the group, Scorpius tipped his drink backward and a single drop of firewhiskey slid onto his lips, burning as it touched.
 Hadn't he grown out of hope yet?
 He stared at the bottom of the empty bottle until someone nudged him.

 Bea tottered at his side, holding up an uncorked bottle.
 She must have escaped her roommates a few drinks early, as Scorpius looked past her to find Rose dancing atop the pool table to the rowdy cheers of the other prefects.

-Scorpius uncorked the bottle and slid the fire down the back of his throat.
+Scorpius uncorked the bottle and slid the fire down his throat.
 "It's not fair," he said, wiping his lips.
-"She just always waltzes in and out like that."
+"She always waltzes in and out like that."

-"To hell with her," Bea harrumphed, eyes narrowing into a squint.
+"To hell with her," Bea harrumphed.
 "Why do people care about her so much anyway?
 Anjali this, Anjali that."

 Her face was screwed into a knot and a strange thought entered Scorpius' mind. "...are you jealous?"
 Something between a gasp and a guffaw came from his throat.
 "Are you jealous Fred pays more attention to her?"

 "Oi!
 For the last time, we are not like that."

 She rubbed her red-tinged cheeks.
 "Lucy gave me a lot to drink.
 It's your bloody fault for putting that idea in my mind..."